What makes your products superior to others on the market?

 What types of shipping do you offer?

-We offer shipping from both the United Parcel Service (UPS) and the United States Postal Service (USPS).
+For shipments within the United States, we offer shipping from both the United Parcel Service (UPS) and the United States Postal Service (USPS).
 Durations and costs vary depending on the service.
-For more information, see our Shipping Info page.
+For more information, see our Shipping Info

 How long will it take for my order to ship?